appbaseio/reactive-manual/docs/v1.0.0/components/DataController.md

 ![Image to be displayed](https://i.imgur.com/Lj5O2qg.png)

-As the name suggests, a `DataContoller` component creates a UI optional filter.
+As the name suggests, a `DataContoller` component creates a UI optional component connected with a custom database query.

 There are many cases where filtering of results is controlled by query preferences not visible in the view.
 A Data Controller comes in handy there.

-A `DataController` also provides a way to provide a customized UI widget with a generic query, as defined by <a href="https://www.elastic.co/guide/en/elasticsearch/reference/2.4/query-dsl.html">Elasticsearch's Query DSL</a>.

 Example uses:

-* Showing personalized feeds based on user's global preferences that are not visible in the current UI view, like in meetup.com's meetup recommendations to users.
+* Showing personalized feeds based on user's global preferences that are not visible in the current UI view, like in meetup.com's recommendations to users.
-* Extending the existing UI components to perform a generic query.
+* Extending the existing UI components to perform a user defined database query.

 ### Usage